marusasa/serverless-blog/README.md

 ```

 - By default, the '(default)' datastore is in non-native 'Datastore' mode.
 Convert it to Firestore native.
-Optionally, you can delete the existing one and create a new database in navive firestore mode, setting your
+Optionally, you can delete the existing one and create a new database in native firestore mode, setting your
 desired db location.
 Name it '(default)'.